The Value of Subjective and Objective High-Frequency Service Quality Data: An Empirical Analysis

 Date Written: May 1, 2021

 The advent of digitization has allowed firms to collect high-frequency data - subjective and objective - to monitor their service performance.
 This paper proposes a methodological framework to help firms understand the value of collecting these data.
-We apply the framework to novel high-frequency, individual-level, cross-sectional and time-series measures of subjective post-purchase perceptions and objective operational metrics from a quick service restaurant and an auto rental company.
-Our approach allows for the quantification of statistical and economic significance of collecting high-frequency subjective service data in the presence of the objective counterpart.
-The value of collecting subjective data is estimated to be around $9.1 million at a 20% change in objective metrics and is found to be the highest for frequent customers who have not provided ratings frequently.
-We also find the presence of both within- and across-individual selection in survey response, and the bias stemming from within-individual selection can be more than twice as large as that from across-individual selection.
-These results advance the literature on measurement and management of service performance and provide insights to managers for forecasting and resource allocation.
+We apply the framework to novel high-frequency, individual-level, cross-sectional and time-series measures of subjective post-purchase perceptions (via surveys) and objective operational metrics from a quick service restaurant and an auto rental company.
+Our approach allows for the quantification of the statistical and economic significance of collecting high-frequency subjective survey data in the presence of its objective counterpart.
+In both settings, our results show that not collecting subjective data can lead to economically significant biases in resource allocation.
+The value of these data is the highest for frequent customers.
+We also find the presence of both within- and across-individual selection in survey response, with the latter having a much bigger impact on the results.
+Our findings advance the literature on measurement and management of service performance and provide insights to managers for forecasting and resource allocation in service settings.

 JEL Classification: L1, L8, M3